peijiezh/concentrationgame/prd.md

 Objective: Match pairs of cards with the same fruit(e.g., apple to apple) by flipping two at a time,

-Dynamic mechanic: When a pair is matched, those cards swap for new ones with fresh patterns (same shape, different colors), cards will shack into peices and turn into confettis to celebrate and a new pair is added to the pool to keep it evolving.
+Dynamic mechanic: When a pair is matched, those cards swap for new ones with fresh patterns (same shape, different colors), cards will shack into peices and turn into confettis to celebrate, a new pair is added to the pool to keep it evolving.
+The new pair won't just simply replace in the same position, one will be added to the disapearing card's position and the other will be added to the grid randomly, switch position with one exist card

 ### 2.2 Key Features
 cards Flip: Cards flip, starting face-down and revealing patterns on click or tap.